-- Have the students pass the Lamb's Ear leaves. - Allow them to call out their reactions and descriptions.
-Write their words on chart paper. - Remind them to use their different senses (except taste!), and to try to use as many different words as they can (no repeats!). - Do the same with Horse Chestnuts.
+- Have the students pass the Lamb's Ear leaves. - Allow them to call out their reactions/descriptions.
+Write their words on chart paper or a whiteboard. - Remind them to use their different senses (except taste!), and to try to use as many different words as they can (no repeats!). - Do the same with horse chestnuts.
 Make a separate list.